plainsquirrel/strapi-plugin-lexical/README.md

 ### 🛠️ Sponsored by [hashbite.net](https://hashbite.net) | support & custom development available

-Everyone is welcome to fork this project and contribute via pull requests — we appreciate community involvement!
+We welcome everyone to post issues, fork the project, and contribute via pull requests.
+Together we can make this a better tool for all of us!

 If the contribution process feels too slow or complex for your needs, [hashbite.net](https://hashbite.net) can quickly implement features, fix bugs, or develop custom variations of this plugin on a paid basis.
 Just reach out through their website for direct support.